falkr/ttm4175/pages/security-1-2020.md

 # Adding a Kali Linux VM to VirtualBox

 + Go to File -> Import Appliance.
-Click on the folder icon and browse to the Kali Linux OVA file, then click on Next
+Click on the folder icon and browse to the Kali Linux OVA file, then click on Next.

 + In the "settings" screen, leave all settings at the default value.
 You can choose another name for the VM if you want, by clicking on the name and replacing it with the name of your choice (for example "Kali Linux").